CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 -1 - "line" - Line of damage weapons - Swords, knives, and other weapons that require a solid strike along a particular piece of the weapon, where the weapon can be said to have an attack angle, fall here.
 Weapons that have point attacks but are still effective without any solid hit, such as a nailboard, would also fall here.

-+0 - "any" - attack-anywhere weapons - Clubs, pipes, maces, etc, where the weapon will be dealing full damage with a solid blow no matter how it is angled, because every surface is a striking surface.
++0 - "any" - attack-anywhere weapons - Clubs, pipes, maces, etc, where the weapon will be dealing good damage with a solid blow no matter how it is angled, because every surface is effectively a striking surface.

 +1 - "every" - Weapons that can still do significant damage even with glancing blows would fall here.
 Jagged tearing weapons and electric weapons like a stun baton would fall here.